ibexa/documentation-user/docs/search/search_for_content.md

 You can enter a search keyword and the application checks all the searchable Fields and returns a list of search results that contain the keyword.

-TODO: Update following screenshot to have the sorting menu visible and several translations.

 ![Basic Search](img/basic_search.png)

 Everywhere in the Back Office, completion suggestions are proposed while typing in the search box.